mazurinv/andromeda_test/README.md

 Having Docker is a must.

 ## Running project
 To start this project just run `make start` in this directory.
-This will download all docker images and will start a server on `http://localhost:8000/`.
+This will download all docker images and will start a server at `http://localhost:8000/`.

+You also need to make some migrations on first run.
+So, just run `make migrate`.

 To stop docker containers run `make stop`